hostoo/hostoo-cache/readme.txt

 * Added an htaccess editor in the wp-admin dashboard.
 * Added do not cache user agents.
 * Added do not cache cookies.
-* Created new LiteSpeed Cache Settings submenu entries.
+* Created new Hostoo Cache Settings submenu entries.
 * Implemented Separate Mobile View.
 * Modified WP_CACHE not defined message to only show up for users who can manage options.
 * Moved enabled all/disable all from network management to network settings.
 * Fixed a bug where WP_CACHE was not defined on activation if it was commented out.

 = 1.0.3 - March 23 2016 =
-* Added a Purge Front Page button to the LiteSpeed Cache Management page.
+* Added a Purge Front Page button to the Hostoo Cache Management page.
 * Added a Default Front Page TTL option to the general settings.
 * Added ability to define web application specific cookie names through rewrite rules to handle logged-in cookie conflicts when using multiple web applications. <strong>[Requires LSWS 5.0.15+]</strong>
 * Improved WooCommerce handling.